troymnelson/techBlog/README.md

 ## Description

-A app to login and register in order to be able to post to a blog!
+An app to login and register in order to be able to post to a blog!